 Dr. Berridge's projects include "Opioid Modulation of Cue-Triggered “Wanting” on Amygdala."

 Dr. Bonar’s early research focused on people who inject drugs (PWIDs), including understanding provider attitudes that influence treatment recommendations for PWID and, among needle exchange attendees, examining factors influencing use of harm reduction strategies (e.g., overdose prevention).
 She has also contributed to studies to develop, test, and translate overdose prevention interventions.
-She is a co-investigator on several studies to test interventions focused on reducing substance use (including opioid use) among at-risk adolescents and emerging adults.
-With funding from NIDA, she is currently the PI of a project to develop a brief intervention for drug use and sexual risk behaviors among emerging adults.
-She is Multiple-PI of a CDC-funded project to implement an evidence-based overdose risk reduction intervention across multiple settings.
+She is a co-investigator on several studies to test interventions focused on reducing or preventing substance use (including opioid use) among at-risk adolescents and emerging adults.
+She is the PI of 3 NIH-funded grants to develop social media-based interventions to address high risk drinking and cannabis use in emerging adults, as well as other drug use (including opioids).
+In addition, she is Co-PI of a NIDA grant funded through the HEAL initiative to optimize interventions for adolescents and young adults attending the Emergency Department who are at risk for opioid misuse or opioid use disorder.

 Associate Professor, Psychiatry, Medical School; Co-Director, Mental Health Innovations, Services, and Outcomes